 From its earliest years Seattle attracted adventure-seekers from all over the USA, individuals who hoped to make their fortune in the young city.
 There were also many examples of entire families migrating to Seattle as the Denny Party had done.
-The Dennys were the founders of Seattle in 1851.
+The Dennys and associated members of the group were the founders of Seattle in 1851.
 The family of Earl Park was from Galesburg in Knox County, Illinois, very close to the place where the Denny Party came from.
-It is possible that the Parks knew the story of the Dennys who had left Knox County as an extended family to start a new city out West.
-In his life in Seattle Earl Park would become a “builder” on the Denny’s foundation, as Park contributed to the growth of infrastructure of the city.
+It is very possible that the Parks knew the story of the Dennys who had left Knox County as an extended family to start a new city out West.
+In his life in Seattle, Earl Park would become a “builder” on the Denny’s foundation, as Park contributed to the growth of infrastructure of the city.

 Earl Park’s desire, from a young age, to be an architect may have been another factor in the family decision to come to Seattle.
 Although it might have been more logical to go to Chicago as the nearest big city to the Park family’s home in Illinois, Seattle may have had the allure of a frontier town where there would be greater equality and opportunity for young people.
 Not only was Earl Park able to obtain employment though he was only nineteen years old, but he got into one of the best and busiest architectural offices in Seattle in 1902.
 Charles H. Bebb and Louis L. Mendel had just formed their business partnership in 1901 but they had already been able to get important contracts.